GOOFY-GOGO/sibna-protc/SECURITY.md

 ## Project Maturity: Security-Hardened Research Prototype (Pre-Audit)

 > [!IMPORTANT]
 > Sibna v3.0.1 is an architectural implementation designed with high-assurance security invariants.
 It has been engineered to mitigate common side-channel vulnerabilities and evaluated through internal statistical benchmarks.
-A formal independent audit is pending (Roadmap: Q3 2026).
+A formal independent security audit is planned and will be conducted when the project reaches the required maturity and an appropriate third-party reviewer is selected.

 ---